ash0080/gun.doc.cn/Extending-Gun-(v0.2.x).md

 ### persistence

 Since gun's main goal is to synchronize data between clients and servers, it doesn't take a strong stance on how your data is saved.
 Client side, it defaults to localStorage, while server side it exports to a file named `data.json`, although it's designed with plugins in mind so that your favorite storage engine, whether it be levelDB, Hadoop, IndexedDB, AWS, etc., should painlessly integrate with your project.
-Building a plugin for gun's persistence layer is fairly straightforward, and is outlined in [this guide][abstraction].
+Building a plugin for gun's persistence layer is fairly straightforward, and is outlined in [this guide][persistence].

 ### communication